shuxiaokai/anima/readme.md

 [Check out the app](https://github.com/devyuji/anima/releases)

-login with these email and password
+login with these email and password to try.

 - email - test@email.com
 - password - test123